 in all establishments

 Article 102 of the Penal Code guarantees the opportunity to receive education.
 All levels are offered, from primary school to university.
 Most of the detainees who benefit from these courses are minors.

 Helsinki Foundation for Human Rights, “Report on the Human Rights of Persons Deprived of Liberty”, 2017, pp. 20-21. ↩

 Education is available for all prisoners

-The penitentiary administration have set up measures to fight illiteracy
+The prison service implements measures to fight illiteracy

 The administration does not establish a program to address illiteracy.
 However, all prisoners are accompanied in order to define their difficulties and needs.
 This assessment might indicate that an inmate is required to attend specifics courses.